The Best Avocado Oil Brand for Cooking in Your Kitchen

 2. High in Unadulterated Monounsaturated Fats

-A good quality avocado oil will be derived from around three quarters monounsaturated fatty acids These beneficial fats are linked to improved cardiovascular health, a lower risk of certain cancers and, surprising to some, a reduction in belly fat.
+A good quality avocado oil will be predominately monounsaturated fatty acids.
+These beneficial fats are linked to improved cardiovascular health, a lower risk of diabetes and, surprising to some, a reduction in belly fat.

-Aside from the health benefits, you also want to look for an avocado oil that’s extra-virgin and cold pressed to preserve these monounsaturated fats if you intend to use it for health and beauty applications.
+Look for an avocado oil brand that’s extra-virgin and cold pressed to preserve these valuable monounsaturated fats if you intend to use it for nutritional, weight loss and beauty applications.

 3. Preserves Nutritional Elements

-A rich green avocado oil is also likely to be full of healthy chlorophyll, the carotenoid lutein for protecting your eyes and other antioxidants like alpha and beta-carotene and vitamin E.
+When unrefined, the rich green oil of avocados is also full of beneficial chlorophyll, the carotenoid lutein for protecting your eyes and other antioxidants like alpha and beta-carotene and vitamin E.

-Always look for an avocado oil that comes in a dark glass to protect these nutrients and keep it out of direct sunlight to preserve them.
+Always look for a brand of avocado oil that comes bottled in dark glass to protect these nutrients and keep it out of direct sunlight as well.

 5. Superior Taste

-As valuable as the health benefits of avocado oil are, it’s important to really enjoy the taste of your cooking oil if you’re going to stick with it.
+As beneficial as avocado oil is as a cooking oil, it’s important to really enjoy the taste if you’re going to stick with it.

-For those used to heat and chemical extracted vegetable oils, cold pressed avocado oil will be a revelation.
-The rich and buttery taste lingers in the mouth like a slice of ripe avocado and is, in my opinion, far better than extra-virgin olive oil.
+For those used to chemical extracted vegetable oils, cold pressed avocado oil will be a revelation.
+The rich taste lingers in the mouth like a slice of ripe avocado and is, in my opinion, far better than extra-virgin olive oil.

-Both the extra-virgin and organic avocado oil have an intense and buttery avocado flavor, perhaps slightly stronger and more pronounced in the organic bottle.
-Either of these oils will be ideal for both all kinds of cooking and external beauty applications.
+Both the extra-virgin and organic oil have an intense and buttery avocado flavor, perhaps slightly stronger and more pronounced in the organic one.

-The garlic avocado oil smells great, blends in a savory garlic flavor and goes really well in stir fries, scrambled eggs and omelettes or I’d imagine anywhere you might normally add garlic to a meal.
+The garlic infused oil smells great, blends in a savory garlic flavor and goes really well in stir fries, scrambled eggs and omelettes, or anywhere you might normally add garlic to a meal.

-Lime infused avocado oil was something I hadn’t tried before and it actually works really well, both in savory dishes like Asian meals and over steamed veggies, as well as drizzled over green salads and even to add an unusual twist to a bowl of mixed chopped fruit.
+Lime infused avocado oil was something I hadn’t tried before and it actually works really well, both in savory dishes like Asian meals and over steamed veggies.
+I also tried it drizzled over green salads and even to add an unusual twist to a bowl of mixed chopped fruit.